skshm-verma/Employee-Management-System/README.md

 ## Features

 - **Create:** Add a new employee to the system.
-- **Read:** Retrieve employee details based on ID or list all employees.
+- **Read:** List of all employees details are shown on the dashboard.
 - **Update:** Modify existing employee records.
 - **Delete:** Remove an employee from the system.